 The photoelectric effect has many uses.
 One of those is that it allows scientists to probe the electron energy levels in matter by determining the threshold frequency at which incident light causes emission.
 Photomultiplier tubes making use of this effect were also used in older television cameras.

 A very useful application of the photoelectric effect is in the construction of solar panels.
 Solar panels are arrays of photovoltaic cells, which are cells that make use of electrons ejected from metals by solar radiation to generate current.
-As of 2018, nearly 3 percent of the world’s energy is generated by solar panels, but this number is expected to grow considerably over the next several years, especially as efficiency of such panels increases.
+As of 2018, nearly 3 percent of the world’s energy is generated by solar panels, but this number is expected to grow considerably over the next several years, especially as the efficiency of such panels increases.

 But most important of all, the discovery and understanding of the photoelectric effect laid the groundwork for the field of quantum mechanics and a better understanding of the nature of light.